Azure/sg-aks-workshop/cluster-design/NetworkDesign.md

 - We want to control which pods can communicate with which external azure services
 - We do not want to block the host but the pods based on their labels

-For deploying isolated pods the following design decissions have to be made:
+For deploying isolated pods the following design decisions have to be made:

-- How do we want to define the network policy rules for internal communiation between pods
+- How do we want to define the network policy rules for internal communication between pods
 - How do we want to define the network policy for layer 7 rules to targets outside of the cluster

 Technologies used: